odino/odino.github.com/source/_posts/2017-01-13-better-performance-the-case-for-timeouts.markdown

 Meas: 1429 Min: 3 Max: 411 Avg: 205 Cur: 172
 ```

-Whoa, at a first look it seems like timeouts aren't helping
+Whoa, at a first look it seems like **timeouts aren't helping
 after all: our memory usage hits a high with timeouts enabled
-and is, on average, 5% higher as well.
+and is, on average, 5% higher as well**.
 Is there any reasonable
 explanation to that?

 There is, of course, as we just need to go back to siege and